What to Expect Your First Time at the AFHE Convention

-Everyone must check in to pick up name badge holders before going to the keynote or other workshop sessions or into the exhibit hall.
+Everyone must check in to pick up name badges before going to the keynote or other workshop sessions or into the exhibit hall.
 Your name badge is your admission to all areas of the convention and must be worn at all times.

 There are two categories of workshops at the AFHE Convention … general session (also referred to as "featured speaker" workshops) and exhibitor workshops.
 You will find separate workshop schedules and workshop description sections in the convention program for each.

 General Session Workshops